jdm365/EntityLinker/README.md

 "candidate generation methods".
 Therefore a high recall and reasonable runtime are very valuable but excellent precision is not as important.

+To run evaluation on all of the modules run the `eval/main.py` file.

+To test modules run `pytest`.

 We offer three methods in this repo chiefly supported by the libraries datasketch (for lsh), sklearn (for tfidf and kd_tree knn), HuggingFace (for the char_bert, mainly Byt5, model),